davibaldin/io.infolayer/README.md

 </plugin>
 ```

-Then, plugins can be used.
+Then, plugins can be used on your Runbook.

 ```yaml
 name: Calling MyFirstPlugin and a decorated UnixProcessRunnablePlugin